Deploying to DeepStream for DSSD

 There are 2 options to integrate models from TAO with DeepStream:

-Option 1: Integrate the model (.onnx) with the encrypted key directly in the DeepStream app.
+Option 1: Integrate the model (.etlt) with the encrypted key directly in the DeepStream app.
 The model file is generated by

 Option 2: Generate a device specific optimized TensorRT engine, using tao-converter.
 The TensorRT engine file can also be ingested by DeepStream.